Locality in Residuated-Lattice Structures: Locality in Semirings

-Given a relational predicate language $\CP$ and a naturally ordered semiring $A$ we define a $\CP$-structure $M$ as a triple $(M,\langle P^M\rangle_{P\in\CP},\langle \neg P^M\rangle_{P\in \CP})$ where:\begin{itemize} \item $M$ is a non-empty set, \item $P^M\colon M^n\rightarrow A$ for each $P\in\CP$ \item $\neg P^M\colon M^N\rightarrow A$ for each $P\in\CP$ \end{itemize} We use the term $\CP$-\textit{literals} to refer to both the usual and negated relation symbols applied to some $\bar{m}\in M$.
+Given a relational predicate language $\CP$ and a naturally ordered semiring $A$ we define a $\CP$-structure $M$ as a triple $(M,\langle P^M\rangle_{P\in\CP},\langle \neg P^M\rangle_{P\in \CP})$ where:\begin{itemize} \item $M$ is a non-empty set, \item $P^M\colon M^n\rightarrow A$ for each $P\in\CP$ \item $\neg P^M\colon M^n\rightarrow A$ for each $P\in\CP$ \end{itemize} We use the term $\CP$-\textit{literals} to refer to both the usual and negated relation symbols applied to some $\bar{m}\in M$.
 We say a $\CP$-structure is \textit{model-defining} iff for any pair of complementary literals $P,\neg P$ precisely one of the values $P^M$ and $\neg P^M$ is 0.
-We say that it \textit{tracks only positive information} iff for all negative literals $\neg L^M\in\{0,1\}$.
+We say that it \textit{tracks only positive information} iff for all negative literals $\neg P^M\in\{0,1\}$.
 Given a tuple $\bar{m}\in M$, we extend the interpretations of literals for $\bar{m}$ to a truth valuation $||-||^M$ for all \textit{classical} first-order formulas $\phi(\bar{x})$ written in negation normal form defined by induction: \end{defi} \begin{rem} We can point out a number of differences in both syntax and semantics.
 On the semantic side, in the semiring setting the focus is more on understanding generalised versions of conjunction and disjunction with the existential and universal quantifiers understood as arbitrary indexed versions of these.
-This contrasts in our setting where we always take the quantifiers as infimum and supremum without in principle requiring a conjunction or disjunction connective.
-The two understandings naturally align when working with lattice semirings.
+This contrasts in our setting where we always take the quantifiers as infimum and supremum.
+In principle this does not require a conjunction or disjunction connective at all, although of course this is an essential part of the residuated lattice setting.
+The two understandings naturally align when working with lattice semirings, although it is important to recognise that the it is the lattice connectives $\land,\lor$ of a residuated lattice that form a lattice semiring, rather than the residuated conjunction $\cdot$.